bitplane/bitplane.net/~/doc/wip/quips/index.md

 Should work these into articles

+## Humans

+Human behaviour is synchronised by radio waves sent from signalling hubs.
+The signals are received by specialized machines that generate lights and sounds, which condition the human nervous system for purposes of economic production.

 ## Complexity

 > In computing, complexity can be measured in square inches of empty scalp.